pret/pokecrystal/docs/bugs_and_glitches.md

 These are known bugs and glitches in the original Pokémon Crystal game: code that clearly does not work as intended, or that only works in limited circumstances but has the possibility to fail or crash.

 Fixes are written in the `diff` format.
-If you're familiar with git, this should look farmiliar:
+If you've used Git before, this should look familiar:

 ```diff
  this is some code
 -delete red - lines